Business Process Owners

 Stuart Mason, Associate Vice President and Chief Investment Officer, Asset Management (banking, treasury)

-Sue Paulson, Assistant Controller, Controller's Office (external sales, internal sales, reporting)
+Sue Paulson, Controller, Controller's Office (external sales, internal sales, reporting; all other business processes)

-Beth Tapp, Manager, Purchasing Services (procurement card, travel, expenses)
+Beth Tapp, Director, Purchasing Services (all purchasing, procurement card, travel, expenses)

 Carole Fleck, Director of Debt Management, Budget and Finance (treasury)